 That's easy.... the sparkle in their eyes and the dirt on their face, the discussions at the supper table, the feeling of well-being after a session, and the freedom and excitement about learning a new skill will be wonderful indicators.
 We can't wait for you to join us to find out!

-Welcome to SW Saskatchewan's newest outdoor school and nature program!
+Welcome to SW Saskatchewan's newest outdoor learning and nature program!